Peter King's Monday Morning QB: Draft's first six

 I’m on the board of New Jersey-based Write on Sports, which promotes writing, critical thinking and self-esteem in mostly at-risk middle-school students.
 The students are encouraged to become better writers by interviewing athletes and sports media people and writing stories about sports (which theoretically would interest them more than some other topics) in both after-school programs and in 11 summer camps.

 Write on Sports is having a small dinner in a private room at the Yale Club in Manhattan on Wednesday night at 6.
 I’m hosting, along with Yale Club president Dev Gandhi, a fellow Write on Sports board member.
-Food will be good, wine better, and we’re going to talk the draft, the upcoming NFL season, and anything else about football, sports and life you’d like to discuss.
+Food will be good and wine better, and we’re going to talk the draft, the upcoming NFL season and anything else about football, sports and life you’d like to discuss.
 We’ve done this before, and it’s really fun.

 Tickets are limited.
 If you’d like to come, email Shannon@writeonsports.org today and procure your spot at a fun event Wednesday night.
 Questions?
 Ask me at talkback@themmqb.com.
 I know $500 is steep, but this is going to be 2.5 hours of fun and grilling me.
 Please come.